 Interestingly, one of the biggest findings from the study was where people want to work.
-Whilst in the past there has been a lot of focus on fluid offices spaces, with changing desks and open-air offices, the bottom line is people really want to work from home.
+Whilst in the past there has been a lot of focus on fluid office spaces, with changing desks and open-air offices, the bottom line is: people really want to work from home.

-According to the study, employees expect a two hour increase in time spent working from home each week, with those between the ages of 35 - 44 years and most likely to have young children, expected to work an extra three hours per week.
+According to the study, employees expect a two-hour increase in time spent working from home each week, with those between the ages of 35 and 44 years and most likely to have young children expected to work an extra three hours each week.

-Although it’s helpful that employers understand the changing needs and expectations from employees, it’s vital that businesses adapt to the changes and provide solutions for these employees to ensure ultimate workplace satisfaction.
+Although it’s helpful that employers understand the changing needs and expectations from employees, it’s vital that businesses adapt to these changes and provide solutions for employees to ensure ultimate workplace satisfaction.

-According to the Technalysis report, a minority of businesses are actually adapting to the changes, with fewer than 30% of businesses have adopted modern workplace tools and concepts to adapt to this changing lifestyle and workplace demands.
+According to the Technalysis report, a minority of businesses are actually adapting to the changes, with fewer than 30% of businesses having adopted modern workplace tools.

 66% of all external communications with outside contacts is via email or phone, and 19% don’t use any external collaboration tools.

-Another key finding from the research is that 66% of all external communications with outside contacts is via email or phone, and 19% don’t use any external collaboration tools.
+Another key finding from the research is that 66 percent of all external communications with outside contacts is via email or phone, and 19 percent don’t use any external collaboration tools.
 The failure of business to adapt workplace collaboration tools doesn’t match the increasing demands of the connected employee to work flexibly.